raspberrypilearning/animated-story/en/step_6.md

 ### Toggle the animation

-An intersection observer will watch for the `id` of the `<div>` you just made.
+An intersection observer can be used to watch for the `id` you just added to the empty `<div>`.

 If the `<div>` **leaves** the viewport, the callback adds the `enabled` class to the `<div>`.

-The `enabled` class changes the colours of the heading's font and background.
-It also sets the `position: sticky` property, so the heading stays in its current location (at the top) when the `enabled` class is added.
+The `.enabled` selector styles the colours of the heading's font and background.
+It also sets a `position: sticky` property, so the heading stays in its current location (at the top) when the `enabled` class is added.

-The toggle method is used to turn the effect on or off as the div leaves and enters the viewport.
+The toggle method is used to turn the effect on or off as the target element (the empty `<div>`) leaves and enters the viewport.

 --- task ---